SirWumpus/ioccc-ae/93/README.md

 It is possible to redefine copies of the sample configuration files in order to support key-bindings and text messages of the user's choice.
 The user can define an interface similar to either Vi or Emacs, and  support multibyte key sequences.
 The text messages can be rephrased or translated into any 8-bit character set.

 The configuration file layout is fairly simple.
-All keywords begin on a line starting with a period (.).
-Messages begin with a message number followed by a colon (:) and end with the first unescaped newline.
+All keywords begin on a line starting with a period, eg. .help.
+Messages begin with a message number followed by a colon and end with the first unescaped newline.
 Invalid keywords and messages are ignored.

-The parameters <string> and <character> can be any text other than whitspace (blank, tab, carriage-return, and newline).
-It is possible to specify control keys by prefixing the following characters with a caret (^):
+The parameters <string> and <character> can be any text other than whitespace (blank, tab, carriage-return, and newline).
+It is possible to specify control keys by prefixing the following characters with a caret, eg. ^H :

     @ a b c d e f g h i j k l m n o p q r s t u v w x y z [ \ ] ^ _